Jakeway/spotify-web-api-scala/README.md

 val spotify = new SpotifyClient(token)
 val profile = spotify.Users.getCurrentUserProfile
 ```
-_If you try to make a request to an endpoint that requires authentication, you will get back a None object (perhaps should throw an exception?)_
+_If you try to make a request to an endpoint that requires authentication without specifying an auth token, you will get back a None object (perhaps should throw an exception?)_

 ## Notes